 Stitch round each piece leaving the gaps as shown.
 Clip the seams on the curves.

 Turn the bag lining right side out and then slip it into the outside bag, so the right sides are together.
-Line up the seams, pin and then stitch all the way round.
+Line up the seams, pin and then stitch all the way round the top edge.